 You're making it.

-Industrial soft-serve machines use a scraped-surface heat exchanger — a rotating drum that continuously sweeps ice crystals off a cold wall and distributes them through the bulk.
-The result is a dense network of tiny crystals (<50μm) suspended in a cream matrix.
-That's what gives soft-serve its texture.
+Industrial soft-serve machines use a scraped-surface heat exchanger — a rotating drum that sweeps ice crystals off a cold wall and suspends them through the bulk.
+Result: a dense network of crystals <50μm.
+That's the texture.

-Shake-Ups replicates this with geometry.
-The food sleeve is flat and thin — 5 to 8mm wide.
-Every shake drags the cream across the cold inner wall of the sleeve.
-Each pass scrapes off a new layer of micro-crystals and suspends them in the bulk.
-Twenty to twenty-five shakes over ninety seconds produces the same distributed crystal structure as an industrial machine.
+The food sleeve is flat and thin — 5 to 8mm.
+Every shake drags cream across the cold inner wall.
+Each pass scrapes off micro-crystals and distributes them.
+20–25 shakes over 90 seconds.
+Same result as an industrial machine.

-The shaking also introduces 15–20% air overrun.
-Soft-serve texture isn't just cold cream — it's aerated cold cream.
-The shaking action does both simultaneously.
+Shaking introduces 15–20% air overrun simultaneously.
+Soft-serve isn't just cold cream — it's aerated cold cream.
+The geometry does both at once.

 Scraped-Surface Principle